tabler/tabler/pages/_docs/buttons.md

 ---
 title: Buttons
 icon: fe fe-plus-square
-description: Use Bootstrap’s custom button styles for actions in forms, dialogs, and more.
-Includes support for a handful of contextual variations, sizes, states, and more.
+description: Use button styles that best suit your designs and encourage users to take the desired actions.
+You can customise the button's properties to improve the user experience of your website or system, changing the size, shape, colour and many more.
 bootstrap-link: components/buttons/
 done: true
 ---